elk-audio/elk-docs/documents/getting_started_with_development_kit.md

 1. config_play_vst3.json - the SUSHI configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
 3. mda-vst3.vst3.tar.xz - a build of the MDA plugins, containing also the JX10 Synthesizer binary.
+4. (optionally) mda-vst3-touchosc-gui.touchosc, to control JX10 from the TouchOSC app.

 First unpack the tar-file with the plugin to your local drive, and edit the config_play_vst3.json to refer to that path.